How Much Does a Firewall Cost? Pricing, Types & Budgeting Guide

 The cost of a firewall can range from as little as $5 per month for basic software solutions to tens of thousands of dollars for enterprise-grade hardware appliances.
+Firewall pricing depends on the type of solution, feature set, and whether you include management and support.
 Additional ongoing costs like subscriptions, management services, and support can significantly impact the total price.

 This guide breaks down the factors that influence the cost of firewalls, from the upfront price tag to ongoing maintenance fees.
 By the end, you’ll have a clear understanding of what to expect when budgeting for a firewall to keep your business secure, plus practical tips to help you make an informed decision.